 Press the seam open and turn the pocket right side out.
 Press the top seam of the pocket so that it lays flat and topstitch along the edge of the pocket.

 Cut a piece of ribbon to 8″ long.
-Finish off the ends with a bit of fray check.
-Pin the ribbon to the top of the pillow piece so that it’s facing down and centered in the pillow.
+Finish off the ends with a bit of fray check (don’t skip this step; if you do, the ribbon will pull out of the seam).
+Pin the ribbon to the top of the pillow piece so that it’s facing down and centered on the pillow.
 Stitch it in place close to the edge of the pillow top.

 Baste the Pocket:

-Pin the pillow pocket to the pillow pice so that the bottom of the pillow and the pocket are lined up.
+Pin the pillow pocket to the pillow piece so that the bottom of the pillow and the pocket are lined up.
 Baste the pocket in place along the two side seams.

 Create the Envelope Back: